 There is no set timetable for this, but at any point after initial infection it is possible to pass the infection on to others even if you see no symptoms.
 It’s common that when an infected person is unaware that they carry HIV that they unintentionally spread it to others during intravenous drug use or sexual encounters.
 However, it’s important to note that in some cases people intentionally fail to inform their drug use or sexual partners that they are infected due to the fear that the partner will no longer be interested.
 In many states, failing to inform partners about HIV or AIDS is against the law.

 Sharing needles is just one of several dangerous activities that can cause someone to contract HIV, but not sharing needles is an easy way to avoid it.

-If you, or someone you love could be in contact with pre-used, or dirty needles, please contact one of the trained professionals at A Better Today Recovery Services at 888-906-0952.
-They can assist you with getting help, finding testing locations, and any other questions you may have about drug use, AIDS, and HIV.
+If you or someone you love could be in contact with pre-used, or dirty needles, please contact one of the specialists at A Better Today Recovery Services at 888-906-0952.
+They can assist you with getting help by connecting you to a treatment center and providing valuable resources.